drteeth/elixir-es-cqrs/slides.md

 Talk about giving up ACID and 2PC

 ---
+class: middle

 # The Ugly:
-> "I'm just looking for one divine hammer / I'd bang it all day "

 * Very real complexity
 * Did you hear me say Eventual Consistency?
-  Yes to all of those alarm bells
+  * Yes to all of those alarm bells

-* It's a whole new ballgame
-  re-learn, throw out all your assumptions right out of the gates, common tasks are made brutal.
+* Throw out all your assumptions, common tasks are made brutal.
   * Send a flippin' email.
   * Validate a unique username

-* There are compromises but you will question your sanity.
- Unique emails coliding? => Unlikely!, detect later?!

 * The ES/CQRS crowd
-- It's really hard to know which way is up
+* It's really hard to know which way is up
-- Thou shalt nots
+* Thou shalt nots

 ???

 ---

-# Conclusion
+class: middle

 ## All in?
 * Good for larger projects
-* bye bye transactions anyway, may as well get something for it
+  * Bye-bye transactions anyway, may as well get something for it
-* Good for smaller/medium? unclear to me still, but you can also scale back your implementation (synchronus, use ACID, etc)
+* Good for smaller/medium?
+  * Unclear to me still
+  * Not all-or-nothing (Sync, only some models, etc)
-* Next time: Code + my adventures with commanded
+* Next time: Code + my adventures with Commanded

 ???